ethanolivertroy/DamnVulnerableCryptoWallet/blockchain/README.md

 ### Requirements
 1. [NodeJS 8.1.15](https://nodejs.org) - Install it with NVM.
-2. Truffle and ganache-cli: `npm i -g truffle ganache-cli`
+2. Truffle and ganache-cli: `npm i -g truffle@4.1.15 ganache-cli`
+3. Run `nvm use 8.15.1`
-3. Run `npm install and npm start in each directory (blockchain, desktop-app, web-api) to run each of the services`
+4. Run `npm install and npm start in each directory (desktop-app, web-api) to run each of the services`

 ### 1. Start Ganache on port 8545
 - Run `./start-ganache.sh`